rssiuiuc/CropSight/README.md

   <b>The avaiable GSV metadata.</b>
 </p>

+### 2. GSV panoramic image downloading & processing

+### 3. GSV image classification ()

-## GSV metadata proprecessing
+#### 3.1 GSV metadata proprecessing
 In order to collect the representative crop species GSV images, the view of GSV images is analysed

 the percentage of crop species that each GSV corresponds to is calculated using Cropland data layer (CDL).
 According to the orientation information and CDL, the

-## retrive Google Street View panoramic images from Google Maps Websites,
+#### 3.2 retrive Google Street View panoramic images from Google Maps Websites,
 [Google colab](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=2y4QtgcoA9De&line=1&uniqifier=1)

-## Clip GSV panoramic images,

-## Generate automatic labels for agricultural
+#### 3.3 Generate automatic labels for agricultural

+#
+This repo contains code to automatically generate labels for agricultural parcels given Google Street View i mages and aerial imagery at a resolution of 1-meter (National Agriculture Imagery Program (NAIP)).
+This code has been used ot generate crop type labels for U.S.

+## Acknowledgement
+This project is supported by the National Science Foundation’s Office of Advanced Cyberinfrastructure under grant 1849821